BEnjCHOU/AgenticAssistant/example_two/README.md

 # Example Two

 ## Notice
-In this example we will build a frontend and backend interface using NextJS.
-We will secure our api key in the backend so that it is not exposed to the outside world.
+In this example I will be using NextJS AI Chatbot template [link](https://vercel.com/templates/next.js/nextjs-ai-chatbot)

 ### Preriquisites
 1. Create an [OpenAI API KEY](https://platform.openai.com/api-keys)
+2. Setup the environment, please follow the [readme](ai-chatbot/README.md) file of the ai-chatbot repo.